bigcommerce/cornerstone/README.md

 The building block for Bigcommerce theme developers to get started quickly developing premium quality themes on the Bigcommerce platform.

 ### Stencil Utils
 [Stencil-utils](https://github.com/bigcommerce/stencil-utils) is our supporting library for our events and remote interactions.
-It is a module that is managed by [JSPM](http://jspm.io) and requires installation.
-[Stencil-utils](https://github.com/bigcommerce/stencil-utils) is located in a private repo for now, so ensure you follow the next section.
-### Installing JSPM
-* Ensure that `npm` is installed.
-* Open a terminal and run `npm install -g jspm` this will install JSPM globally.
-* Have Fun!

-### JSPM Private Repos
-Create an access token [here](https://github.com/settings/tokens) that will be used by JSPM to access the private Github repos.
-Once you have your token run `jspm registry config github` and input your credentials.
-This will create a Github jspm configuration.
-Once this is complete you are ready for the next step.

 ##JS API
 When writing theme javascript there is an API in place for running javascript on a per page basis.
 To properly write JS for your theme you will have the following